Zia123456/global_developers/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+- Original design is by:[Cindy Shin in Behance](https://www.behance.net/adagio07)
 - Hat tip to anyone whose code was used
 - Inspiration
 - etc